 Are you ready to choose the right dog for you?
 Bringing a new dog into your life is a major decision.
 First, make sure you are ready for a dog before you start the process.
 It is also essential that you understand the cost of dog ownership.
 If you have decided that the time is right, congratulations!
 Now it is time to figure out what type of dog is right for you.

 There are several factors to consider before you choose a dog.
 Most importantly, examine your current lifestyle and consider what adjustments you are willing to make for a dog.
-Look at the needs of your family, especially if you have children or other pets.
+Look at the needs of your family, especially if you have children, older relatives, or other pets.
 People with allergies, or those who prefer low-shedding dogs, might want to look into hypoallergenic dog breeds, although some allergy sufferers will still have symptoms with these breeds.

 Next, think about the ideal size, energy level, and age of your new dog.
 Just remember that getting a dog requires a firm commitment to responsible dog ownership for 10-15 years in most cases.
 Here are some tips to help you choose the best dog for you and your family.